rerun1/addressBook/README.md

 <br>

 ## Description
-Web with program that builds a Address Book from user input and displays the first and last name, with more information displayed on click.
+Web with program that builds an Address Book from user input and displays the first and last name, with more information displayed on click.

 Add functionality to record and display a contact's email address.
 Add functionality to record and display a contact's physical address.
-Then, add functionality that allows a user to record multiple addresses (email or physical) for a single Contact, and what type each address is (ie: "work", "personal", etc.) (Hint: Address will need to be an object with multiple properties saved within the Contact object.)
+Then, add functionality that allows a user to record multiple addresses (email or physical) for a single Contact.
+Address and Email are separate objects pushed into the contact object.
-Remove any additional address fields when the form is submitted.
-(One way to do this would be to use the not() and remove() functions.)
+Program removes additional address and email fields when the form is submitted.

-If you wish, work on these too:
+TO DO:
+Describe the type of additional email or address ("work", "personal").
 Refactor some of the other sections of the jQuery into functions as we did with resetFields() Try a jQuery method from either the CSS or Effects options in the documentation (e.g. fadeIn() or css()) Try a jQuery method from the Events options (e.g. hover() or keypress())